ArthurCRodrigues/transcode-worker/README.md

 # Dataflow
 The system operates on a Pull-Push hybrid model to keep the Orchestrator's CPU at a minimum.

-**1.Register:** The Worker starts and "shouts" its hardware specs to the Udoo.
+**1.Register:** The Worker starts and "shouts" its hardware specs to the Orchestrator.

 **Heartbeat:** Every 15s, the Worker updates the Udoo with its CPU load.